Obituary: Alice Joyce Cruse Lee, 79

 Alice Joyce Cruse Lee, 79, died Wednesday, May 5, 2021, at Baptist Health Hardin.
 She was a retired postal worker and farmer.
 She was a member of Pleasant Grove Baptist Church.

-She was preceded in death by her husband, Edward J. “Billy” Lee; one daughter, Theresa Gail Lee; her parents, Henry Jud and Ora Smith Cruse; two sisters, Edna Heady and Louise Wright; and four brothers, Harold Cruse, Dave Cruse, Mitchell Cruse and Russell Cruse.
+She was preceded in death by her husband, Edward J. “Billy” Lee; one daughter, Theresa Gail Lee; her parents, Henry Jud and Ora Smith Cruse; two sisters, Edna Heady and Louise Wright; and four brothers, Harold Cruse, Dave Cruse, Mitchell Cruse, Russell Cruse.

-Survivors include two sons, Scotty (Robin) Lee and Timmy (Sherry) Lee; five grandchildren, Laura Ann (Jason) Clopton, Ashley (Brandon) Scott, Alex Short, Nicholas (Crystal) Short, Jud (Abby) Lee and Ellie Lee; six great-grandchildren Jacob DeSpain, Tyson Clopton, Caroline Scott, Waylon Scott, Elizabeth Short, and Ester Short.
+Survivors include two sons, Scotty (Robin) Lee and Timmy (Sherry) Lee; six grandchildren Laura Ann (Jason) Clopton, Ashley (Brandon) Scott, Alex Short, Nicholas (Crystal) Short, Jud (Abby) Lee and Ellie Lee; six great-grandchildren Jacob DeSpain, Tyson Clopton, Caroline Scott, Waylon Scott, Elizabeth Short, and Ester Short.

-The William R. Rust Funeral Home Hodgenville Chapel, 612 N. Lincoln Blvd., Hodgenville, is in charge of arrangements.
+The William R. Rust Funeral Home Hodgenville Chapel is in charge of arrangements.

 -30-